Skip to content

 What it is: A fatty acid amide that your brain naturally produces during sleep deprivation — it's literally your body's endogenous sleep signal.

 How it works: Oleamide accumulates in cerebrospinal fluid during waking hours and potentiates GABA-A receptor activity while modulating serotonin (5-HT2A/2C) receptors.
-Research by Cravatt et al. (1995) in *Science* first identified oleamide as a sleep-inducing lipid, and subsequent studies confirmed its role in the endogenous sleep signaling cascade.
+The original identification of oleamide as a sleep-inducing lipid traced back to a landmark *Science* paper (Cravatt et al., *Science*, 1995), and subsequent studies confirmed its role in the endogenous sleep signaling cascade.

 Unlike exogenous sedatives, oleamide works WITH your body's natural sleep mechanisms rather than overriding them.
 This means it enhances sleep quality without the "drugged" feeling of pharmaceutical sleep aids.